drorlab/GPCR-mining/README.md

     cd GPCR-mining
     pip install -e .

+See below for an explanation on how to run GPCR-mining functions within Python code or the main script from the command line.

+## Run within Python code

-To include the functions in your Python workflow, ipmport the library via
+To include the functions in your Python workflow, import the library via

     import gpcrmining.gpcrdb

-See below for an explanation on how to run the main script from the command line.

-## GPCRdb sequence numbering

-The [__GPCRdb__](https://gpcrdb.org) provides a comprehensive overview for the sequence of a GPCR, including definitions of transmembrane helices and generic residue numbering.
-Looking up a large number of residues or including the conversion for a specific receptor into an automated workflow can become tedious.
-Here we provide code to download and display this data.
+For example, you can download all information into a list of residues

+    gpcr_name = 'acm2_human'
+    res_info = get_residue_info(gpcr_name)

+... convert sequential numbers to the generic GPCRdb numbers

+    db_num = db.sequential_to_gpcrdb('acm2_human', [393, 194, 151, 154, 190, 68, 108]))
+    print(db_num)

+... or the other way round

+    seq_num = db.gpcrdb_to_sequential('acm2_human', ['6.41x41', '5.46x461', '4.56x56', '5.42x43'])
+    print(seq_num)

+## Run from the command line

 ### Obtain the entire sequence